LDG-eng/Verilog-Digital-Clock-with-Stopwatch-Alarm/docs/results.md

 - Verified during simulation transition from 11:59:59 to 12:00:00.

 ### ✔ Concurrent Operation
-Clock operation continues independently during:
+- Clock timekeeping continues independently during alarm setting and alarm triggering.
-- Alarm setting
+- Stopwatch operation does not interfere with internal clock or alarm logic.
-- Alarm ringing
+- Mode switching via `Control` affects only the displayed outputs and does not interrupt internal module execution.
-- Stopwatch mode (when `Control` switches back)
+- Independent behavior is achieved through separate always blocks in the RTL design, ensuring deterministic operation of timekeeping, alarm logic, and stopwatch control.

 ---